randomblast/drupal-facebook/README.txt

 If you see "The page you requested was not found."
 Make sure the canvas page you specified agrees exactly with the canvas page assigned by facebook.
-Note also that facebook will make all letters lower case even you typed them upper.
+Note also that facebook will make all letters lower case even if you typed them upper.